maxhallinan/brunfaick/readme.md

 # brainfuck-interpreter

-> A Brainfuck interpreter implemented in JavaScript.
+A Brainfuck interpreter implemented in JavaScript.

+*Work in progress.*

 ## Install